Harvest celebration at Dyrham Park

 If you head into the shop or tea-room, you'll be able to sample some seasonal produce - including Dyrham Park venison.

-Don't forget to pop up to the allotment at Old Lodge, where you'll be able to see some huge pumpkins and other autumnal produce being harvested by our team.
+Don't forget to pop up to the allotment at Old Lodge, where you'll be able to see some huge pumpkins, gourds and other autumnal produce being harvested by our garden team.

 Explore the orchard

-Outdoors Officer Pippa Churcher said: “Harvest is the perfect season to discover the 17th-century produce at Dyrham Park and take a wander through Nicol's perry pear orchard next to the main garden.
+Outdoors Officer Beth Weston said: 'Harvest is the perfect season to discover the 17th-century produce at Dyrham Park and take a wander through Nichol's perry pear orchard next to the main garden.

-"You can explore the orchard and help us pick the windfall perry pears to send off to make perry cider before warming yourself with mulled cider from the tea-room."
+'You can explore the orchard and help us pick the windfall pears to send off to make perry cider before warming yourself with mulled cider from the tea-room.'